sagemath/trac_to_gh/Issue 2220.md

 # Issue 2220: irreducibility testing in relative extensions seems to be messed up

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2220

 Original creator: jason